Sayyid Ibraheem Khaleel Al Bukhari

-Sayyid Ibraheem Khaleel Al Bukhari (Malayalam: സയ്യിദ് ഇബ്റാഹീം ഖലീല് അല് ബുഖാരി) (Arabic: السيد ابراهيم الخليل البخاري) is founder and chairman of Ma'din Academy and adviser of World Interfaith Harmony Week.
-He is a sunni Islamic scholar, General Secretary of Kerala Muslim Jamaat, a body of various Muslim organisations in Kerala and he is listed in The Muslim 500.
+Sayyid Ibraheem Khaleel Al Bukhari (Malayalam: സയ്യിദ് ഇബ്റാഹീം ഖലീല് അല് ബുഖാരി) is the founder and chairman of Ma'din Academy and adviser of World Interfaith Harmony Week.
+He is a Sunni Islamic scholar, joint secretary of Samastha Kerala Jamiyyathul Ulama, general secretary of Kerala Muslim Jamaat, a body of various Muslim organizations in Kerala and listed in The Muslim 500.

-Early life
+Birth and family background

-Sayyid Bukhari was born in 1964 in a family of scholars in Kadalundi, a village in Kozhikode district, Kerala, India.
-Bukhari belongs to one of the oldest Muslim families in India, which had migrated from Uzbekistan and settled in the northern part of Kerala.
-He acquired primary education from his parents especially from his father Sayyid Ahmed Bukhari, the spiritual guide of that region.
+Sayed Ibraheem Khaleel Bukhari Thangal was born in 1964 in a family of scholars in Kadalundi, a village in Kozhikode district, Kerala, India to Sayed Ahmed Bukhari Thangal Bukhari belongs to one of the oldest settled Thangal families in Kerala, their ancestor Sayyid Ahmad Jalaluddin Bukhari (d.
+1589 AD) had migrated from North India in the 16th century to Kerala, Bukhari is a 10th generation descendant of him.
+Sayyid Ahmad Jalaluddin Bukhari's ancestors had arrived in the Indian subcontinent from Bukhara in Central Asia, settling in Uch, Bahawalpur, he was a 11th generation descendant of Jalaluddin Surkh-Posh Bukhari who descended from Ali al-Hadi who fled from Medina to Samarra to escape persecution of the Abbasid Caliph al-Mutawakkil in 848 AD.

+Early life and education

+He acquired primary education from his parents especially from his father Sayed Ahmed Bukhari, the spiritual guide of that region.
 Under the guidance of Beeran Koya Musliyar, he pursued his higher education and graduated with 2nd rank in Islamic Theology (MFB) from Baqiyat Salihat Arabic College in Tamil Nadu, India.